yl2811-cmd/Showheel/wwwroot/story-engl.md

 ---

-**Frontier City** — The largest settlement, with approximately 350,000 inhabitants, and an Apex Hub/trade hub.
+**Frontier City** — The largest settlement, with approximately 350,000 residents, and an Apex Hub/trade hub.

 What you see first is the skyline—**a cross-section of undulating mountains, not a few isolated needles**.
-At the base is a thick, dense matrix of terraces—rising in five to seven tiers, each edge of which cantilevered outwards to form a **lotus-leaf shaped sky pier** (the bottom tier large, carrying Class V freight; the middle tier medium; the top tier small, just enough for skiffing).
-From this matrix of terraces **grow** several 100-200 meter pylons—a CI-era megastructure skeleton enveloped by 500 years of human growth: vines climb the matte green-bronze self-healing alloy surface, and the pylons themselves are layered, with piers cantilevered out from the middle.
-The pylons are not isolated—each base is nested within a dense network of low-rise buildings, plazas, and skybridges, the silhouettes resembling peaks emerging from a lush low mass.
+The pylons are not symmetrical cones—each one is like an irregular hill, one side perhaps only 10 degrees, the other up to 25 degrees, depending on the location of the original CI supporting structure, wind direction, and port orientation. **The overall slope is 15-20 degrees**—this number determines everything: you can walk, push carts, hold markets, and build plazas on the slope; the city doesn't "climb," it "walks."
+From the terrace matrix **grows** several 100-200 meter pylons—the megastructure skeleton of the CI era is enveloped by 500 years of human growth layers: vines climb the matte green copper-colored self-healing alloy surface; the pylons themselves are layered, with piers and large platforms cantilevered from the middle.
+The pylons are not isolated—the base of each is nested within a dense ring of low-rise buildings, plazas, and skybridges, the silhouettes like peaks emerging from a lush low mass.

+**The Broad Terraces are the most important public spaces in Frontier City—not the Skybridge, not the Skypier, but plaza-like connectors.** They cantilever from the mid-slope of one pylon, cross the valley, and connect to the lower slope of another pylon or the adjacent terrace.
+Their width varies from 30 meters to over 100 meters (depending on the span limit of the basalt fiber truss and the spacing of the supporting columns); their length varies with the pylon spacing, ranging from 50 meters to over 200 meters.
+These terraces are not empty spaces—they feature permanent market stalls (semi-fixed wooden frames with canvas roofs), food stalls (grilled skewers, noodle stalls, tea stands), small skiff landing points (square recesses at the edge of the platform, large enough to lower a skiff, with mooring bollards and simple booms), public wells, benches, and even a few tremolo trees planted in stone flowerbeds.
+The platform has a sandwich-like structure: the top level is a public space paved with heartwood planks and stone slabs; the middle level contains corridors, shops, small workshops, and storage; and the bottom level is a basalt fiber truss framework with pipes and load-bearing columns.
+Standing on the large platform and looking down, you can glimpse the lights and shadows of people on the lower level through the gaps in the planks; looking up from below, the platform's base is an array of dark green basalt fiber ribs, with ropes and pipes hanging from the gaps, occasionally dripping with condensation, and light filtering through the gaps between the platforms, casting moving patches of light on the street.

+**Class V Large Airship Mooring Area:** 100-meter-class Class V aircraft don't use ordinary sky piers—they require a dedicated **Heavy Berth**.
+This is one of the largest single structures in Frontier City: a heavy-duty platform approximately 150 x 80 meters, cantilevered from the low-lying terrace on the city's outer edge, or resting on a reinforced foundation between two low pylons.
+The platform surface is paved with thickened slate and basalt fiber grating (for load-bearing), with four to six giant mooring bollards (each two meters high, CI alloy core + human-cast copper outer cladding), two steam-powered jib towers (for cargo loading and unloading), fuel line connections (for hydrogen refueling), and ground support sheds.
+When a Class V is moored, it occupies most of the platform, its hull almost touching the paving, with ramps lowered on its sides, and porters and trolleys moving under the vessel.
+Class Vs may only come a few times a year—on the day they arrive, half the city comes out to watch, and the market's rhythm is rearranged by the unloading flow.
+There are no more than three such heavy berths in the entire Frontier City area.

 The density is gradient: the core pylon and the main skyport are crowded with people and stalls; 500 meters out, there is a residential and industrial belt; another 1-2 kilometers out, the terrace becomes lower and sparser, the vegetation increases, and eventually it dissipates into the basin farmland—**without clear city walls, the city is like a drop of ink slowly spreading into the paper**.

+The ratio of industrial to residential feel varies by area: The port area and the vicinity of Heavy Berth lean towards industrial (5:5 or even 6:4 – exposed pipes, steam vents, cranes, winches, and freight rails dominate the visual landscape); the large platforms and market areas are 3:7 (three parts functional industrial elements, seven parts whitewashed walls, wooden window frames, awning stalls, courtyard trees, vines, and clotheslines); the purely residential areas are 2:8 (occasionally a steam pipe curves around a corner, the rest are all traces of human habitation).
+The average visual ratio for the entire city is approximately 4:6, leaning towards residential – from a distance, it appears as a breathing, somewhat irregular, low mountain range, neither industrial nor a palace complex.

 The air between Pylon and Pylon isn't empty—a network of basalt fiber cables winds its way through, with gondolas moving diagonally like fireflies strung on spiderwebs.
 Orange tents stretch above the market.
 Grass sprouts from the cracks in the cobblestones.
 Airships are moored at varying heights on the sky pier platform—the slender, dark green lines of the basalt fiber trusses alternate with the vibrant green of the riveted copper plates.
 Flags (basalt fiber fabric, durable for decades) hang from the pier's edge.

-The sound layers are: the bottom layer is the low-frequency hum of the fusion reactor and atmospheric processor (you get used to it and can't hear it anymore; it's unsettling when it stops); the middle layer is the sound of hammers, market shouts, and crowds; the top layer is the sound of wind and airship engines.
+The sound layers are: the bottom layer is the low-frequency hum of the fusion reactor and atmospheric processor (you get used to it and can't hear it anymore; it's unsettling when it stops); the middle layer is the sound of hammers, market vendors' shouts, and crowds; the top layer is the sound of wind and airship engines.

 Smell: The damp, metallic smell of steam pipe exhaust, the charcoal fire and hammering sparks from Blacksmith Street, and the spicy aroma of grilled yellow skewers and weaver's noodles topping mixed together in the market.